 Adding questions to your content in the form of header tags is one strategy.
 What are those common questions that your customers constantly ask you?
 Follow up with a thorough and thoughtful answer to these questions.
 Be informative and dive deep into the answers without adding extra fluff to the answer.

-By doing so a couple things might happen.
-One, you may free up some of your customer service time by answering those questions which is a win in and of itself, and secondly you are solving a search query with a well thought out answer which only can have positive results for your keyword rankings.
+By doing so a couple of things might happen.
+One, you may free up some of your customer service time by answering those questions which are a win in and of itself, and secondly, you are solving a search query with a well thought out answer which only can have positive results for your keyword rankings.
 By answering these questions well, you also have a chance for ranking in position zero, also known as Google’s quick answer box which is a huge topic in SEO right now.

 Below is an example of the power of this technique.
 By answering questions thoroughly within your content you have a good chance at being in this coveted spot.
 The beauty of this is that you don’t need to be in the first organic position to be included in Google’s answer box, although it does help to be on the first or second page.

 When answering these questions, it also helps to use bulleted or numbered lists, as studies suggest these get top consideration for position zero.

 When answering these questions, it also helps to use bulleted or numbered lists, as studies suggest these get top consideration for position zero.
 Formatting your text in such a way also helps with the user experience (UX) that is said to be incorporated into Rank Brains subtle ranking process.
 Speculation that Rank Brain looks at factors such as bounce rate, direct traffic and other behaviors to serve the best results is probable.

 Good user experience is a must.
 Google takes note of user on-page behavior.
 By incorporating relevant images, video, bullet points and ordered lists people typically become more engaged and therefore do not bounce back to the search page.
 Rank Brain will upgrade your information as a result.